parkh/react/README.md

 - It allows us to use a very XML-like syntax in our JavaScript
 - JSX syntax needs to be converted to plain JavaScript before it will run in the browser
 - Tool for this called [Babel](https://babeljs.io)

+## Rendering

+- Combining data and code to produce HTML, CSS and JS
+- **Server-side** = producing complete and parsable HTML, CSS and JS on the server and sending results to the client
+- **Client-side** = leaving some of the rendering work to be performed on the client
+- `React.render()` renders an element to the DOM.
+Takes 3 arguments:
+  - `ReactElement` - the element to render (simple HTML element)
+  - `DOMElement` - the target DOM element to render into
+  - `Callback` - an optional callback function

+## ReactJS Component

+- Returns ReactElement(s) via render method
+- Complex and reusable, empower *declarative*, as opposed to *imperative* programming
+- Take advantage of JS with **Props**, **State** and **Events**

+### Props

+- Collection of values associated with a component
+- Accessible via `this.props`
+- Allows for dynamic rendering of data when re-using components
+- Are **IMMUTABLE**, never write to `this.props`